OrionJoshi/DevOps/README.md

    branch or we can push that branch directly to the remote repository

 Meaning of branch - An independent flow of development.

+### Various Git commands related to branching

+1. To view available branches:

+git branch

+$ git branch

+- '*' master

+- '*' indicates the current active branch(even you can use git status command)